[The law stated in this post is valid from 27th July 2017 with an update made in this post with effect from 6th March 2019]

 (b) a copy of the minutes of the general meeting at which the resolution authorising such alteration was passed, giving details of the number of votes cast in favour or against the resolution;

 (c) a copy of Board Resolution or Power of Attorney or the executed Vakalatnama, as the case may be.

-Here, we can notice a cut in long list given in earlier Rule 31(1).
+Here, we can notice a cut in a long list given in earlier Rule 31(1).

-According to sub – rule (2), there shall be attached to the application, a list of creditors and debenture holders, drawn up to the latest practicable date preceding the date of filing of application by not more than one month, setting forth the following details, namely:-
+According to sub-rule (2), there shall be attached to the application, a list of creditors and debenture holders, drawn up to the latest practicable date preceding the date of filing of an application by not more than one month, setting forth the following details, namely:-

 (a) the names and address of every creditor and debenture holder of the company;